Homotopy similarity of maps. Strong similarity

 is commutative.
 Indeed,

 \end {demo}

 \head {\S~22.
 The realization $\Upsilon_h:\W(I)^\T\to(Y^X)^{|\T|}$}

 Let $X$ and $Y$ be spaces, $X$ compact Hausdorff.
 Let $I$ be a finite set and $Y$ carry a special action of the monoid $\PP(I)$.
 Let $h:V(I)\to Y^X$ be a $\PP(I)$-equivariant map.
-Let $\T$ be a pointed simplicial set.
+Let $\T$ be a based simplicial set.
 Introduce the function

 (see \eqref{e} for $e$), the {\it realization}.

 \begin {claim} [22.1.
 Lemma.]
 The function $\Upsilon_h$ takes $\W^\x(I)^\T$ to $(Y^X_\0)^{|\T|}$. \end {claim}

 \begin {demo} [Proof.]
 The map $e$ takes $|\W^\x(I)|$ to $V^\x(I)$.
 Since $V^\x(I)$ is path connected, $h$ takes it to $Y^X_\0$.